+In this paper, we focus on local attacks as they are easier to apply in the real world.
 To defend against backdoor behaviors, existing methods often require accessing a few validation data and model parameters.
 Some works reverse-engineer triggers~\cite{wang2019NC,guan2022shapley}, and mitigate backdoor by pruning bad neurons or retraining models~\cite{liu2018fine-pruning,wang2019NC,zeng2021i-bau}.
-The clean labeled data they require, however, are often unavailable.
+The clean data with labels they require, however, are often unavailable.
 A recent work shows that the backdoor behaviors could be cleansed with unlabeled or even out-of-distribution data~\cite{pang2022backdoor}.
-Instead of modifying the model, Februus~\cite{doan2020februus} detects triggers with GradCAM~\cite{selvaraju2017grad}, and feeds purified images to the backdoored model.
+Instead of modifying the model, Februus~\cite{doan2020februus} detects triggers with GradCAM~\cite{selvaraju2017grad}, and feeds purified images to the model.

 All these defending methods, although effective, assume the model is known.
-Such white-box assumption, however, may not fit many real-world scenarios.
-Due to increasing concerns on data privacy and intellectual property, many models are provided as black-box where detailed parameters are concealed~\cite{dong2021black,guoaeva,chen2019deepinspect}, \eg, a cloud service API.
+Such white-box assumption, however, may be violated in many real-world scenarios.
+Due to increasing concerns on data privacy and intellectual property, many models are provided as black-boxes where detailed parameters are concealed~\cite{dong2021black,guoaeva,chen2019deepinspect}, \eg, a cloud service API.
 It is thus crucial to address the problem for black-box models.

-In this paper, we tackle the relatively extreme setting and address the task of \emph{Blind Backdoor Defense at Test Time}, in particular for black-box models. \emph{Blind} means that there is no information on whether the model and test images are backdoored or not.
+In this paper, we tackle the practical yet challenging setting, and address the task of \emph{Blind Backdoor Defense at Test Time}, in particular for local attacks and black-box models. \emph{Blind} means that there is no information on whether the model and test images are backdoored or not.
 Shown in Fig.~\ref{fig:task}, the prediction model is black-box and may have been injected a backdoor.
 Test images come in a data stream.
-The true label of every test image is unknown; it needs to be recovered on the fly only from the hard label predictions of the suspicious model, without accessing additional data or the model's confidence.
-This is a very challenging task that cannot be solved by existing test-time defending methods.
-Simply applying test-time image transformations~\cite{gao2019strip,sarkar2020backdoor,qiu2021deepsweep} without model retraining compromises the model's accuracy on clean inputs~\cite{sarkar2020facehack}.
-Heuristic trigger search in image space~\cite{udeshi2022model} does not scale to complex triggers or high image resolution.
+The true label of each test image is unknown; it needs to be recovered on the fly only from the hard label predictions of the suspicious model, without accessing additional data.
+This is a very challenging task that cannot be solved by existing defense methods.
+Simply applying test-time image transformations~\cite{gao2019strip,sarkar2020backdoor,qiu2021deepsweep} without model retraining compromises accuracies on clean inputs~\cite{sarkar2020facehack}.
+Heuristic trigger search in image space~\cite{udeshi2022model,xiang2022patchcleanser} does not scale to complex triggers or large image sizes.